Essential Practices for Quality Assurance and Control In Construction

 • Regular Inspections: Conducting frequent inspections at various stages of construction is crucial for identifying quality issues early on.

 • Embrace Technology: Utilizing technology to enhance your processes significantly.
-You can also use tool to help you keep track of and manage your assets.
+You can also use tools to help you keep track of and manage your assets.

 • Comprehensive Documentation: Keeping detailed records of all quality assurance and control activities is essential.